 Burner Express Bus Travel Information

 Burner Express is back again this year to serve your bus pooling needs to Black Rock City.
 We have services from San Francisco and Reno.
-Buses will run to the Playa Saturday, August 26th through Thursday, August 31st and return trips beginning on Friday, September 1 through peak Exodus periods.
-The last Burner Express Bus departing Black Rock City is at 10AM on Tuesday, September 5.
+Buses will run to the Playa Saturday, August 24th through Thursday, August 29th and return trips begin on Friday, August 31st through peak Exodus periods.
+The last Burner Express Bus departing Black Rock City is at 10AM on Tuesday, September 3rd.

 The Burner Express Bus is a bus service offered by Burning Man to transport Burners from San Francisco and Reno to Black Rock City and back.
 Riding the Burner Express offers faster arrival, speedier entrance, reserved camping, and expedited departures.
 You can purchase one way (to or from BRC) or round trip tickets.